glowroot/glowroot/README.md

 Binary and source distributions are built under distribution/target.

+Building requires Java 7+ (in order to perform [Immutables](https://immutables.github.io) annotation processing).

 #### How to hack on it

 Run org.glowroot.sandbox.ui.UiSandboxMain under a debugger inside your favorite IDE.
 It starts Glowroot and generates a variety of sample traces to give the UI something to display and to help with manual testing.
 Connect your browser to http://localhost:4000.

-If you are working on the UI, you either need to run 'grunt' to re-build the web assets after each change, or (better) run:
+If you are working on the UI, you either need to run 'grunt' to re-build the web assets after each change, or (better) run

     grunt serve